 I am an licensed attorney with a law degree and a mathematics degree.
 I have experience tutoring numerous elementary, middle and high school students in an in-home setting.
 I have a proven ability to teach needed skills in a clear and effective way.
 My ultimate goal is for my students to achieve their goals and become more confident in their abilities.
 If I can play even a small role in a student's success, it is highly gratifying.
 I hope to have the opportunity to work with you.

-Brandeis School of Law at the University of Louisville - PhD, Law
+Graduate Degree: Brandeis School of Law at the University of Louisville - PHD, Law

 What is your teaching philosophy?